yonghwanjang0/Image_Detection_at_Video/README.md

 * When the work starts, it scans all media files in the selected folder.

 ## result
-* Result print like "playtime / total seconds" by result window. (e.g. : 4:30 / 270)
+* Result text print like "playtime / total seconds" by result window. (e.g. : 4:30 / 270)
 * If all files have been work done. print "process finished" by result window.

 ## requirements